jmclawson/TopicKit/README.md

 Keep in mind that the probabilistic workings of the topic model will make results differ from one run of the model to the next.
 In the future, TopicKit will add a setting to trigger stability of results across a number of runs.

 ## Assumptions and Defaults
 Following best practices (*citations to come*), TopicKit will prepare data before attempting to model the topics of a corpus.
-First, it divides documents into chunks of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
-(Don't worry; it recombines these documents later.)
-To change the size of these chunks, redefine `set.chunksize` in the terminal window.
+First, it divides documents into segments of 1000 words to get something approaching parity of size among all the documents in a corpus and to avoid confusing the model.
+(It recombines these documents after running the model.)
+To change the size of these chunks, redefine `set.chunksize` in the terminal window:
+> `set.chunksize <- 800`

 Next, it attempts to strip out everything but singular common nouns.
 To change this focus to other parts of speech, use the [part-of-speech tags associated with the Penn Treebank](http://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).
 For example, to model singular and plural common nouns along with adjectives, use the following line:
 > `set.pos <- c("NN", "NNS", "JJ")`

-Unfortunately, there's no good way to programmatically set the number of topics to find in a corpus.
-Since we need to start somewhere, TopicKit sets a default of 50 topics with the `set.k` variable, which you can modify before running `do.model()`.
+When running the model, it looks for a predetermined number of topics, set by the `set.k` variable.
+Since there's no good way to programmatically set the number of topics to find in a corpus, TopicKit sets a default of 50 topics.
+To change this number, modify the `set.k` variable before running `do.model()`:
+> `set.k <- 100`

-Even after selecting only for common nouns (with `do.preparation()`) and searching for named entities (with `do.stopwords()`), some character or place names will still sneak through into your model.
+Even after selecting only for common nouns and searching for named entities, some character or place names will still sneak through into your model.
 Use the `set.stops` variable to add names to a stop list.
 These names don't persist if you reload **TopicKit.R**, so it might be a good idea to make note of those you find:
 >  `set.stops <- c("cleopatra", "caesar", "petruchio", "malvolio", "tranio", "antonio", "prospero", "armado", "ajax", "hector", "nestor", "gloucester", "clarence", "dromio", "timon", "cassio", "claudio", "arcite", "julia")`

 To add a single name to an existing list of stopwords, just add `set.stops` within the parentheses: